FarronF/limerick-council-meetings/meetings/2018/10/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 5th September 2018.md

 On the proposal of Councillor Browne, seconded by Councillor Galvin, it was agreed to

-allocate €1,000.00 for the provision of a bus shelter in Newcastle West.--- 3
+allocate €1,000.00 for the provision of a bus shelter in Newcastle West.
+---
+3

 On the proposal of Councillor Foley, seconded by Councillor Galvin, it was agreed to allocate